rrrutledge/innersource-intro/speaker.md

 * notes

 ## Introduction (Danese & Russ)
+_What is included in the "Introduction to InnerSource" learning path?
+Meet the presenters and hear the summary of the learning path content._

 * Each person introduces themselves.
 * You are watching this video because you've heard about InnerSource and want to know what it's all about.